 You might want to control your laptop fan speed.
 Especially in summer when working on your laptop feels like it’s transferring heat to your lap.
 Get me?
 I mean nobody wants to touch a volcano.
 Here is an easy workaround for notebooks to control their CPU fan speed.

-Why use computer fan controller software: Controlling laptop’s fan is not easy.
-Most of the time Windows balances between temperature, battery, and resource consumption.
-The problem is worse in a thin laptop (ultrabooks) where Windows 10 uses passive cooling policy when running on battery power.
-If you have the ability to control (increase or decrease) a laptop’s fan speed, that’ll be good! gasp.
+Why use computer fan controller software: Controlling a laptop’s fan is not easy.
+Most of the time Windows balances temperature, battery, and resource consumption.
+The problem is worse in thin laptops (ultrabooks) where Windows 10 uses a passive cooling policy when running on battery power.
+If you can control (increase or decrease) a laptop’s fan speed, that’ll be good! gasp.

-This is where Notebook Fan Control (NBFC) tool appears handy.
+This is where Notebook Fan Control (NBFC) tool appears in handy.

 Once installed you Enable the module and select a specific PC model.
 Now the tools allow you to control the fan’s speed ranging from 0 to 100%.
-You can consider the CPU temperature whether to increase the Fan speed.
+You can consider the CPU temperature to increase the Fan speed.
 Keeping your fan at a higher speed will eat more battery life, but if you don’t care you can set the speed to 50-100%.
 However, that’s all up to you.
 Well if your computer has more than one fan, the tool will detect them as well.